 The Lido features a stepless grind adjustment with dual threaded rings.
 Loosen the top ring, then twist the bottom ring to select a grind size.
 Tighten the top ring back down to lock in your setting.
 Two blue lines serve as reference points for recalling settings.
 The top line, painted on the body of the grinder, remains stationary.
 The bottom blue line on the bottom grind adjustment ring indicates the distance from the stationary line.

-The Lido E, which is an iteration geared towards espresso grinding, features a finer thread pitch in the adjustment ring.
-A lateral inch of movement of the Lido 3’s adjustment ring will produce a more substantial change in grind size than the same movement of the Lido E’s adjustment ring.
+The Lido E and E-T, which are iterations geared towards espresso grinding, feature a finer thread pitch in the adjustment ring.
+A lateral inch of movement of the Lido 3’s adjustment ring will produce a more substantial change in grind size than the same movement of the Lido E or E-T’s adjustment ring.
 This makes it easier to dial in the grinder for espresso, where tiny changes are sometimes necessary.

 - 48mm hardened steel burrs mean quick grinding.
 Combined with a 70 g capacity hopper the Lido 3 is well fit for those who brew several cups at once.